lightly-ai/Lightly_LabelStudio_AL/tutorial/tutorial.md

 ## 4. Train a model and do active learning

 Next we will take the exported labels an train an image classification model on them.
-We us a resnet18 as backbone for the classifier.
+We use a resnet18 as backbone for the classifier.
 After training the model, we use it to predict on the full set of images.
 The predictions are stored in a lightly `ClassificationScorer` to calculate active learning scores.
 These scores are needed for sampling another 15 images until we have 45 images.